ptcrealitylab/vuforia-webXR/README.md

 The size of the content window can be optionally specified, otherwise it will be inferred from the page contents.

+2D content can be rendered with no modifications (see the `content/chips` example).
+This includes embedded images, videos, interactive HTML widgets, etc.

+To learn how to adapt Three.js WebGL content to be compatible with this rendering method, you can read an explanation of the `content/stones` source code here: https://spatialtoolbox.vuforia.com/docs/tutorials/three-js-tool-tutorial

 ### Device Compatibility